How do eukaryotes divide?

 Then the cell makes two spindles out of protein – bunches of strings of protein.
 One string of protein from each spindle attaches to each side of each X-shaped DNA molecule.
 Then the two spindles move to opposite ends of the cell, each pulling their half of the DNA with them and breaking the X apart.
 At the same time, the nuclear membrane breaks apart (nobody knows exactly how).
 When the DNA reaches the ends of the cell, it forms new nuclear membranes around it.
 Now the cell has two nuclei, exactly the same.

-Now the cell membrane begins to pinch in half in the middle, being careful to have some mitochondria or some chloroplasts on each side of the middle.
+Now the cell membrane begins to pinch in half in the middle, being careful to have some mitochondria (if they’re animal cells) or some chloroplasts (if they’re plant cells) on each side of the middle.
 Finally the two sides separate and make two new smaller cells.
 That’s how yeast and other one-celled eukaryotes reproduce, and it’s how your body makes new muscle cells or skin cells when it needs them.
+But it’s not how your body makes new baby people – that involves meiosis.